0xHEXNUMBERS/PartySim/README.md

 ### git

-To download the core for all games, use `git clone https://github.com/0xhexnumbers/partysim`.
+To download the latest core for all games, use `git clone https://github.com/0xhexnumbers/partysim`.

 ### go get

-To download the core for all games, use `go get github.com/0xhexnumbers/partysim@v0.0.1`.
+To download the stable core for all games, use `go get github.com/0xhexnumbers/partysim@v0.0.1`.

 ## Control Flow